Find out how to report abandoned cars, untaxed vehicles, dangerously parked vehicles and caravans and trailers on the

-You can report an abandoned vehicle on the Sussex police website.
+You can report an abandoned vehicle to Sussex police.
 The vehicle will be assessed against criteria for abandonment.
-If no one responsible for the vehicle can be found and its condition suggests that it has been abandoned, we will usually remove it, depending on its location.
+If no one responsible for the vehicle can be found and its condition suggests that it has been abandoned, we'll usually remove it, depending where it is.

 Cars abandoned in car parks, on housing land or on private property